core-interaction/core-interaction.github.io/topic/html/index.md

   *Sasha Portis on (web) file-naming, for when you get to saving.*
 {: .icon-link .no-marker .right rows="4" }

-In our ongoing analogy, HTML is the *skeleton* of the web.
+HTML is the *skeleton* of the web.
 At its most basic it is a text file, in a folder on a computer, with a `.html` extension.

-As we heard last week, this format was codified by our pal [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) in 1991, evolving from his earlier [SGML](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language), a similar/proto language.
+This format was codified by our pal [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/) in 1991, evolving from his earlier [SGML](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language), a similar/<wbr>proto language.
 There have been five major revisions to the spec since then, which added (and sometimes *deprecated*, or removed) tags and syntax:

 - HTML 1, 1991
 - HTML 2, 1995